jsondevers/overflown/writing/beauty-of-two/README.md

 # Beauty of Two

+The structure of this writing will be written as a proof for my claim for why the number $2$ is the most beautiful number, but this is not a formal proof.
+I am simiply writing this as a fitting way to express my opinion.

 $ Lemma:$ The number $2$ is the only even prime number.

 $ Proof: $ Suppose by way of contradiction that there exists an even prime number $p$ other than $2$.
 Then $p$ is an even number, and $p > 2$.
 Since $p$ is prime, it cannot be divisible by any number less than $p$.
 Therefore, $p$ cannot be divisible by any even number less than $p$.
 But $p$ is even, so $p$ is divisible by $2$.
 This is a contradiction, so there is no even prime number other than $2$. $\square$